 The CSWEP CeMENT workshops are aimed at mentoring women and nonbinary faculty in tenure-track positions in economics departments in the U.S. or at institutions with similar research expectations.
 The workshop initative is divided into two parts.
 The doctoral workshop admits faculty in departments granting PhDs in economics (or with similar research expectations) and the non-doctoral workshop admits faculty in departments without doctoral programs.

-Each workshop consists of an intensive program beginning immediately after the 2021 ASSA meetings in Chicago.
-The 2021 ASSA meetings are Sunday through Tuesday January 3 to 5th.
-The workshops will begin at 3pm on January 5th.
-The doctoral program ends on Thursday, January 7, at 2pm, and the non-doctoral program ends Wednesday January 6 after dinner.
+Each workshop consists of an intensive program beginning immediately after the 2022 ASSA meetings in Boston.
+The 2022 ASSA meetings are Friday through Sunday, January 7th to 9th.
+The workshops will begin on January 9th in the afternoon.
+Both programs end on Thursday, January 11th, at 2pm.
 The AEA will pay for participants’ lodging and food during the workshop, but attendees must arrange their own transportation.

 Participants will be arranged into small groups and assigned to mentors based on their research area.
 Group members and mentors discuss and offer feedback on the participants’ research and career development.
 In addition, the workshop includes a number of larger how-to sessions on topics such as: publishing, effective teaching, developing a tenure case, writing a grant, networking, and work/life balance.

 For more information on the CeMENT experience, including research evidence showing statistically significant improvements in top-tier publications and the receipt of federal grants as a result of the workshop, click here.
-For a list of last year's mentors, click here .
 Past workshop participants have received binders of professional development materials relating to publishing, teaching, grants, and other relevant topics.
 CSWEP is now making these materials available here.

 We are excited about the opportunity to continue CSWEP's tradition of mentoring female junior faculty.
 We hope you will apply, and look forward to seeing you at one of our workshops.

-The application portal is now open, please click here to apply!
-Applications will be accepted until August 15, 2020.
-You will be informed of your acceptance by the end of October 2020.
+The application portal is now closed.
+Application deadline was August 15, 2021.
+You will be informed of your acceptance by the end of October 2021.
 Our expectation is that, as was the case in past years, the number of qualified applicants will far exceed capacity of the workshops (which is approximately 40 junior participants per program).
 In this case, we will exercise a slight preference for women earlier in their tenure clock.
 Then, workshop acceptance is determined by random selection.
 Those who were randomized out last year will receive priority in the next year as we no longer have an evaluation component to the workshop.